Governance Audit

 Dependencies:

-15. Technical Lead identifies and recruits external technical experts for the Technical Advisory Group.
+15. Project Manager identifies and recruits qualified technical experts for the Technical Advisory Group (TAG).

 Suggested Timeframe: Project Week 3